BeeFit: Fitness & Wellness

 Aim for consistency with 2-4 cups per day (staying under 400mg of caffeine), rather than occasional high intake, to align with the beneficial patterns seen in research.

-How Do You Drink Coffee “The Mediterranean Way”?
+How to Drink Coffee the Mediterranean Way

 It’s prepared simply, consumed without refined sugars, and savored slowly as part of a social or relaxing moment.